-Bug’s Life (meets standard 2.L.1.2): What is an insect?
+Bug’s Life (meets standard 2.L.1.2): What are insects?
 Where do they live?
-Students will learn about and compare the life cycles of garden insects by studying them in their natural habitat.
+Learn about garden insects, including their lifecycles, by studying them in their natural habitat.

 DOUBLE EXPOSURE: Connecting Science and Art at Duke Gardens and the Nasher Museum of Art (meets standards 2.E.1, 2.L.1.2): Students will sharpen observational skills, practice collecting data, discover connections between science and art, and engage in hands-on discovery as they visit both Duke Gardens and Nasher Museum in a single day.
 This program includes 80 minutes of guided tours at each venue with a 50-minute lunch break.
 Students/schools bring their own lunch.
 Free for DPS second-grade students; for all other groups, standard fee applies.
 To register, go to nasher.duke.edu/k-12/#k-12-tours or contact the Nasher’s education office at 919-684-1169.

 Discovery Garden: Introduce students to agriculture and sustainable gardening.
-What’s the difference between a fruit and a vegetable?
 What parts of plants do we eat?
-See bees, chickens, an orchard, vegetables and fruits, a historic tobacco barn and more.
+What’s the difference between a fruit and vegetable?
+See bee hives, chickens, an orchard, vegetables and fruits, a historic tobacco barn and more.

-Math in the Gardens: Measure, multiply or map your way through the garden.
-Learn about the different kinds of math that garden staff members use every day and solve your own garden math problem.
-Program content will be adjusted to match appropriate grade level standards.
+Math in the Gardens: Measure, multiply and map your way through the garden.
+Learn about the different kinds of math our garden staff use to create and maintain our beautiful garden, and solve your own garden math problems.
+Program content is adjusted to match appropriate grade-level standards.

 Garden Walk: Observe seasonal highlights on a guided walk that introduces students to the biodiversity of Duke Gardens.
 Fee is $2 per student.